"Healing is fluid. Healing can not be held down to logic"...sterrell 12:01:21

 - Stephen Terrell, PsyD Lead Facilitator

-- Ellen Keating, PsyD Lead Assistant
+- Ellen Keating, PsyD Lead Facilitator

 - Robin Sullivan, MA, LMFT Lead Assistant